-Table 1 presents summary statistics for the main variables of interest by whether or not the constituency was aligned with the majority party, and also by years 2012 and 2016.
-In the RD analysis using billing data, I make use of only the 2016 election, due to data availability.
+Table F1 in Appendix F, presents summary statistics for the main variables of interest by whether or not the constituency was aligned with the majority party, and also by years 2012 and 2016.
+In the RD analysis using billing data, I make use of only the 2011 election.
 All results from this analysis using billing and consumption data reveal political behavior post-elections.